-The Customs Malta (Customs) is empowered under the Intellectual Property Rights (Cross-Border Measures) Act, Chapter 414 of the Laws of Malta, to seize infringing goods that have entered Malta, whether intended for export, reexport, release for free circulation or temporary importation, and (or) even where they have simply been placed in a free zone or free warehouse until further transhipment to outside of the European Economic Area.
+Malta Customs (Customs) is empowered under the Intellectual Property Rights (Cross-Border Measures) Act, Chapter 414 of the Laws of Malta, to seize infringing goods that have entered Malta, whether intended for export, re-export, release for free circulation or temporary importation, and (or) even where they have simply been placed in a free zone or free warehouse until further transshipment to outside the European Economic Area.
 Seizure may be carried out ex officio by Customs where it is prima facie evident that the goods are infringing an intellectual property right.
-Alternatively, the law gives rights holders the option to file an application for action and record their intellectual property rights, and thereby assisting Customs with their monitoring activities.
-Both Maltese and EU trademarks may be recorded, but in the case of European Union trademarks any action taken to obtain the goods' destruction would be subject to the rights holder having equivalent protection in the country of destination as provided in Regulation (EU) 2017/1001 on the European Union trademark.
-This latter requirement is not specified in the legislation relating to actions against counterfeit goods in breach of local trademarks.
+Alternatively, the law gives rights holders the option to file an application for action and record their intellectual property rights, and thereby assist Customs in their monitoring activities.
+Both Maltese and EU trademarks may be recorded, but in the case of European Union trademarks any action taken to seize and obtain the destruction of infringing goods would be subject to the rightholder having equivalent trademark protection in the legislation relating to actions against counterfeit goods in breach of local trademarks.

 Upon seizure, Customs would proceed to inform the rights holder or its recorded representative and allow the rights holder the opportunity to, within specific time limits, file an application for action or, if already filed, confirm that the goods are infringing and request the suspension of their release.
-Following this, the rights holder would need to institute judicial (civil) proceedings in relation to the goods; failing this, the other parties would be entitled to apply for the release of the goods or otherwise have their detention revoked.
+Following this, the rightholder would need to institute judicial (civil) proceedings in relation to the goods; failing this, the other parties would be entitled to apply for the release of the goods or otherwise have their detention revoked.